 4 Ways To Successfully Pay Yourself First

-If it sounds like something that sounds great in theory but would never work for you, I’ve got something for you.
 There are ways to build up the habit over time and take the first steps toward your financial goals.
-Here are a couple of additional ways to successfully pay yourself first.
+Here are a couple of additional ways to pay yourself first successfully.

 1. Begin With Free Money, Your Employer’s Retirement Plan

-If you want to pay yourself first and increase the amount you save every month, it would be wise to start with your employer’s retirement program.
+If you want to pay yourself first and increase the amount you save every month, starting with your employer’s retirement program would be wise.
 When your employer offers a retirement plan, enroll.

 2. Start Where You Are

-Paying yourself first sounds fun, but you aren’t at that place at the moment?
-Start where you are.
-You can’t go from saving nothing to saving $1500 the next month.
+Paying yourself first sounds fun, but you aren’t in that place at the moment?
+Start where you are now.
+You can’t go from saving anything to saving $1500 the next month.
 That’s not how life works.